Emericdefay/MAS-to-MBS/README.md

 > C,D,G,A,B,C1,D1,E1,F1,F1#,G1,G1#,A1,A1#,B1,C2,C2#,D2,D2#,E2,F2,F2#,G2,G2#,A2,A2#,B2,C3,D3,E3<br/>

 Well, creating music at those octaves is misleading and poor so I adapted it.
-If you want to print your .mid file, its notes has to be in:<br/>
+If you want to print your .mid file, its notes have to be in:<br/>
 > C2,D2,G2,A2,B2,C3,D3,E3,F3,F3#,G3,G3#,A3,A3#,B3,C4,C4#,D4,D4#,E4,F4,F4#,G4,G4#,A4,A4#,B4,C5,D5,E5<br/>

 I could convert the notes from other octaves but it could figure a bad quality sheet.